mzazon/awesome-cloud-projects/aws/sagemaker-mlops-pipeline/sagemaker-mlops-pipeline.md

    Both CodeBuild projects are now established with dedicated roles and configurations.
 These projects will automatically scale compute resources based on workload demands and provide detailed logging through CloudWatch, enabling comprehensive monitoring and debugging of ML training and testing workflows.

 7. **Create CodePipeline Service Role**:

+   The CodePipeline service role enables the pipeline to orchestrate multi-stage workflows by granting permissions to interact with S3, CodeBuild, and SageMaker services.
+This role follows AWS security best practices by implementing least privilege access while providing the necessary permissions for pipeline operations.
+The custom policy ensures secure access to artifacts and build resources.

    ```bash
    # Create CodePipeline service role